How To Get Company Information

 Once you have found some companies that ‘potentially’ fit your investment criteria you need to find out more detailed and specific information about them.

-Type a company’s ticker into the search box at the top of each Fool page and you’ll find recent articles, the latest share price and more information.
+Type a company’s ticker into the search box and you’ll find recent articles, the latest share price and more information.
 If you don’t know a company’s ticker, simply type in its name and the ticker you need should be displayed on the next page (a ticker usually consists of three letters that uniquely identify each company e.g. VOD for Vodafone).

 Your next step should be to have a look at the company’s website.
 Almost all listed companies now have an Internet presence, and the information on some is much better than on others.
 As a rule, the larger the company, the more investor-specific information is contained on the site.
 Sometimes a company will have separate websites for its customers and another one for the company itself.